sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 * Grafana dashboards for cluster monitoring

-These are the differences between the default OpenShift monitoring environment and the SAS Viya Monitoring environment
+These are the differences between the default OpenShift monitoring environment and the SAS Viya Monitoring environment:

 * OpenShift uses separate Prometheus instances to monitor core Kuberenetes and OpenShift components and to monitor user workloads
-* OpenShift includes [Thanos] to provide a single query interface for the multiple Prometheus instances used by OpenShift
+* OpenShift includes [Thanos](https://github.com/thanos-io/thanos) to provide a single query interface for the multiple Prometheus instances used by OpenShift
-* The Grafana instance in OpenShift is read-only
 * SAS Viya Monitoring provides more Prometheus recording rules to define custom convenience metrics than are provided by OpenShift
-* In OpenShift, API access to the Prometheus instances is authenticated, so a service account and an access token is required to use Grafana
+* In OpenShift, API access to the [Thanos Querier](https://github.com/thanos-io/thanos/blob/main/docs/components/query.md) is authenticated
+* Users authenticate against OpenShift to access Grafana
+* The Grafana instance in OpenShift provides read-only access

 The process of deploying SAS Viya Monitoring on OpenShift integrates the SAS Viya Monitoring components with those used by OpenShift.
 Because the instance